 During the pendency of any grant application, all contact with staff at AccessLex relating to such application by a potential grantee should be directed to firstname.lastname@example.org.
 Any unsolicited contact by an applicant, or any third party on applicant’s behalf, with AccessLex management or members of its Board of Directors may weigh negatively on its review.

 Step 4: Award Finalization

 In the LOI phase, applicants may be asked to provide a description of how they generally plan to allocate funds for their project.
 If invited to submit a full proposal, applicants will be required to submit a detailed budget.
 In these budgets, applicants may not allocate more than 10 percent of their total direct costs to indirect costs.
 For example, if the total in direct costs is $10,000, the total in indirect costs should be limited to $1,000 (10% of $10,000) for a total of direct plus indirect costs amounting to $11,000.
 In addition, fringe benefit funding is capped at 25% of the personnel salary total.

 Additionally, applicants may be invited to attend the AccessLex Legal Education Research Symposium and the Bar Research Forum (if applicable).
 Applicants for grants in the amount of $125,000 or higher will be expected to travel at their own expense.
-Applicants for grants totaling under $125,000 will be able to invoice AccessLex Institute up to $1,000 for travel costs associated with fulfilling this request.
+Applicants for grants totaling under $125,000 will be able to invoice AccessLex Institute up to $1,000 for travel costs, unless the event is held virtually.